 During summer (April - June), the area is extensively hot with temperatures reaching up to 45 degrees Celsius.
 However, the migration of birds usually peaks during March.
 The beginning of summer showcases the growth and blossom of vegetation and flora of the area.

 Monsoon starts from July until September with heavy and frequent rainfall resulting in floods in the river.
 It has high humidity along with quite high temperatures.
 The rain makes the trails and areas wet and creates difficulty to traverse and explore the area.
 Otherwise, Monsoon nourishes the vegetation of Bardia National Park to grow wild, huge, and dense.
 On a sunny day, you can enjoy the lush jungle and area colored with greeneries and flowers.

-From October to April, Bardia National Park experiences winter season with clear skies, dry weather and nights are cool and pleasant.
-The weather is favorable to tour around and have jungle safari due to its mild warmness and dryness.
+From October to April, Bardia National Park experiences the winter season with clear skies, and dry weather, and nights are cool and pleasant.
+The weather is favorable to tour around and have a jungle safari due to its mild warmness and dryness.
 Many migratory birds can also be seen.